szabgab/slides/aws-lambda/intro.md

 * Region: us-east-1

+## Task 1
+{id: task-1}

+* Create script in Python that can be accessesed via curl, get parameter, return it.

 ## Hello World in AWS Lambda
 {id: hello-world}

-* Create sample script in Python that can be accessesed via curl, get parameter, return it.

 * Press "Create function"

-* Name: "myhello"
+* Name: "hello"
 * Runtime: Python 3.6
 * Role: Create new role from template(s)
 * Role name: "myrole"
-* Policy templates: Simple Microservice Permissions
+* Policy templates: Basic Edge Lambda Permission
+* Press "Create function"

+(also good Simple Microservice Permissions)

 The default code will look like this: